elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     client = Elasticsearch::Client.new logger: log

+### Setting Timeouts

+For many operations in Elasticsearch, the default timeouts of HTTP libraries are too low.
+To increase the timeout, you can use the `request_timeout` parameter:

+    Elasticsearch::Client.new request_timeout: 5*60

+You can also use the `transport_options` argument documented below.

 ### Randomizing Hosts

 If you pass multiple hosts to the client, it rotates across them in a round-robin fashion, by default.